-At the moment, users are able to fund their trading accounts with ERC20 USDC tokens, but we plan to add support for more cryptocurrencies as time goes by.
-The following guide walks you through depositing funds into the PowerTrade Web.
+At the moment, users are able to fund their trading accounts with ERC20 USDC tokens, Bitcoin (BTC), Ethereum (ETH), or PowerTrade Fuel (PTF) but we plan to add support for more cryptocurrencies as time goes by.
+The following guide walks you through depositing funds into the PowerTrade Web app.

 How to make a Deposit

-To begin, go to your Funds screen by moving the cursor to the account symbol on the top right corner and click on "Funds" from the drop-down menu.
+To begin, go to your Funds screen by clicking on Funds in the top navigation.

-Your PowerTrade USDC ERC20 wallet address should be revealed now.
+Your PowerTrade wallet address for your selected asset should be revealed now.
 You can also click the QR code icon to see your wallet's address in QR code form.

-Important Note: Make sure to only transfer the correct type of currency into the correct wallet.
+Important Note: Make sure to only transfer the correct type of asset into the wallet.
 Transferring the wrong type of cryptocurrency may render it unrecoverable!